Tributes paid to law graduate murdered as she walked home

 “And she was just so innocent, so pure.”

+“Zara was awarded the LLB with honours in 2011 and the postgraduate diploma in legal practice in 2021.
+She is remembered clearly and fondly by all who taught her.
+She was a warm, gentle and open young woman, popular with both staff and fellow students.
+She would often go out of her way to help others.

+“We have pastoral support available for our students and colleagues affected by the tragic news.”

-According to reports, Ms Aleena had just passed her law degree and was working as an administrative officer at the Royal Courts of Justice.
+According to reports, Ms Aleena was working as an administrative officer at the Royal Courts of Justice.

 Her profile on the career networking site LinkedIn said: “My excellent interpersonal skills mean that I like people and they like me.
 I have strong organisational skills.
 Additionally, I bring energy, enthusiasm and ambition to any job role that I am in.”